francisco-com-au/abstracted-resources/README.md

     - leveraging existing technologies where possible

 ## A word on Kubernetes
 Kubernetes has become the lowest common denominator in the industry.
-You orchestrate containers but also manage infrastructure.
+It orchestrates containers but it can also manage infrastructure.
 It has a nice API (some may say that it is the one API to rule them all!).
 There is a lot of open source tooling built to play nice with Kubernetes.
 We want to build our solution as an extension of Kubernetes as well.

 You should be able to install this with a simple `kubectl apply -f ...`

+## Design
+Detailed design documents are in the `./design` folder.